 The species is often cultivated for its ornamental and medicinal uses throughout the world.
 The powdered root of this species is applied for wounds, warts, skin disorders and headaches.
 It also has the ability to fight cancer through the immune system.

-In Africa, the plant is used for dying purposes in textile industry and the sap of the roots is sometimes used for tattoos because of its intense grey-blue color.
+In Africa, the plant is used for dyeing purposes in textile industry and the sap of the roots is sometimes used for tattoos because of its intense grey-blue color.